Sports Nutrition :101 Overview Guide

 Body composition is one of the things in fitness that really matter in physical activities and performance.
 There is no hard and fast rule of body composition for any sports because every individual has their optimal fat level at which their physical performance improves without affecting their health conditions.

 However, the practice of excessive weight gain and weight loss in a few months should be avoided for avoiding health issues.
-Practice gradual weight loss strategy for better performance.
+Practice a gradual weight loss strategy for better performance.

 If you consume an energy deficit of 250 to 500 kcal and intake protein from 1.8 to 2.7 gm per kg of body weight every day you will notice slow weight loss results in a week or two.